corrededos/hello-world/README.md

 # hello-world
-Following n00b guide line to create repository, nothing much to see here!
+Following the Git n00b guide online to learn stuff.
+Nothing much to see here!